 - Purchase or own a firearm, so long as there are no state or local laws saying you can't.

 - Vote in local (but not federal) elections where U.S. Citizenship is not required.
 There are a few jurisdictions where permanent residents may vote in local elections.
 You can obtain information regarding voting qualifications in local elections from your local voting authority.

 - Be protected by all laws of the U.S., your state of residence, and local jurisdictions.

 A permanent resident should be cautious about the exercise of some of these rights.
 A firearms-related conviction, voting in a federal election, leaving the United States under certain circumstances, and other actions could result in ineligibility for citizenship and, in some cases, even result in the revocation of permanent resident status.

 Before acting on your rights as a permanent resident you may want to consult a legal professional.
-A lawyer can warn you of unexpected risks, or suggest actions that can help protect and preserve your status.
-Contact a local attorney for a free initial legal assessment to discuss your immigration concerns and learn how they can help.
+A lawyer can warn you of unexpected risks or suggest actions that can help protect and preserve your status.
+Contact a local immigration attorney to discuss your immigration concerns and get some peace of mind.